sagemath/trac_to_gh/Issue 7492.md

 ```
 Assignee: @mwhansen

-As the title says, there is a theorem saying that any doubly stochastic matrix ( http://en.wikipedia.org/wiki/Doubly_stochastic_matrix ) can be written as a convex sum of permutations.
+As the title says, the Birkhoff–von Neumann Theorem (http://en.wikipedia.org/wiki/Birkhoff%E2%80%93von_Neumann_Theorem) says that any doubly stochastic matrix ( http://en.wikipedia.org/wiki/Doubly_stochastic_matrix ) can be written as a convex sum of permutations.

-A proof and an algorithm can be found in this book : http://www.thi.informatik.uni-frankfurt.de/~jukna/EC_Book/
+This patch requires several other patches to be applied first ( or merged into Sage ) :

+* #8364
+* #8166 (non-optional matching function !)

 Nathann